Climate change is happening and is due to human activity. It includes global warming and greater risk of flooding, droughts and heat waves.

-These ‘droughts’ can dry out areas in our National Parks, such as woodland and moorland, so that fires are easily started.
-These fires can easily spread and damage large areas of peatland, moorland and woodland habitats.
+Drought conditions can dry out our woodland and moorland, so that fires are easily started.
+These fires can spread and damage large areas of peatland, moorland and woodland habitats.

-Furthermore, increased periods of warmer weather have the effect of bringing more visitors to our National Parks.
-Whilst this may seem like a positive, it brings with it a whole new set of pressures including pollution and littering, traffic congestion, accidental fires and more CO2 emissions.
+Increased periods of warmer weather have the effect of increasing the number of visitors to our National Parks.
+This can result in more pollution and litter, traffic congestion, accidental fires and more carbon dioxide emissions.

-Finally, many of the species themselves who reside in our National Parks may struggle to adapt to the rapid change in temperatures and weather conditions.
+Many species living in our National Parks may struggle to adapt to the rapid change in temperatures and weather conditions.

-The conservation and restoration of peatlands such as bogs, fens and marshes is also extremely important.
-These unique habitats act as ‘carbon-sinks’ or sponges that soak up and store CO2 that would otherwise be released into the atmosphere.
+Peatlands such as bogs, fens and marshes act as sponges that soak up and store carbon dioxide that would otherwise be released into the atmosphere and contribute to global warming.
+Trees in our woodlands and forests absorb carbon dioxide and other harmful gases and create oxygen.